DeaconSeals/engr-1110/docs/term/2025-spring/announcements/welcome.md

-# Welcome to ENGR 1110 Fall 2024!
+# Welcome to ENGR 1110 Spring 2025!

-I hope everyone had a great summer!
+I hope everyone had a great winter break!
 ENGR 1110 is a fun course, and I'm truly looking forward to this semester.

 This course provides an introduction to engineering design, teamwork, beginning